Dhanvisapar/procedures-and-functions-in-sql/README.md

 # procedures-and-functions-in-sql

-# Task 8 — Stored Procedures & Functions (SQL Internship)
+# Task 8 — Stored Procedures & Functions

 ## 🔹 Objective
 To learn and implement reusable SQL blocks using Stored Procedures and Functions.